 Fees can rob you of the interest you’d earn in your savings account.
 Fortunately, you can still get great rates with an account that charges absolutely no monthly, quarterly or annual fees to maintain it.

 Below are just some of the Canadian banks that offer no-fee savings accounts.
-Other options exist including TD ePremium Savings Account (0.95% with a $10,000 minimum balance), RBC Enhanced Savings Account (tiered interest rate) and CIBC eAdvantage Savings Account (1.05% on balances of $5,000+).*
+Other options exist including the TD ePremium Savings Account (0.95% with a $10,000 minimum balance) and the RBC Enhanced Savings Account (tiered interest rate).

 Savings accounts that don’t require a minimum balance